zia-ai/humanfirst-module/README.md

 * Install gcloud - https://cloud.google.com/sdk/docs/install
 * Authenticate - `gcloud auth application-default login`
 * Authenticate for Docker - `gcloud auth configure-docker`
+* Synchronize with a timeserver - `sudo timedatectl set-ntp true`
 * Run AIO container `./aio.sh test`

 ## Log handling
-* By default everything gets logged in SDK
+* HF SDK logging offers multiple options.
+Either can save the logs, print them in the console, do both or none
-* To store the logs in a specific directory set the directory to HF_LOG_DIR
+* To store the logs in a specific directory set HF_LOG_FILE_ENABLE to 'TRUE' and set the directory in HF_LOG_DIR where the log files needs to be stored
+* Log file management
+    * Rotating File Handler is used
+    * When the log file size exceeds 100MB (Hard coded).
+Automatically a new file is created and old one is saved
+    * Can go to upto 4 additional log files
+    * If the number of log files exceed the additional log file count + 1, then automatically the oldest log file is gets replaced with new log information
 * Can set log levels using HF_LOG_LEVEL.
 Accepts - 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
-* If want to do both - store the logs in a file as well as print them in the console set HF_LOG_CONSOLE_ENABLE to 'TRUE'
+* To print the logs in console set HF_LOG_CONSOLE_ENABLE to 'TRUE'
+* Default - the logs are neither saved nor printed onto console

 ***Note: Control what files can go into SDK using Manifest.in file***